ashishsc/IUGAGameNight/Readme.md

 * Change it so that the make.py can take a list of computers to modify as an argument (from a file)
 * Add param to make.py to make for which room (MGH-440 OR MGH 430 OR IPLC OR CUSTOM)
 * make.py should automatically generate all required .bat files for the system
+* distro web page should limit to ips inside mgh